Best Random Orbital Sander 2023 – Buying Guide and Sander Reviews

 I’ll be honest with you.
 It’s no Bosch nor Makita.
 It’s not even a Porter-Cable.
-It’s compact, basic RO sander that will get any small project done.
-No fancy features mean a lower price, and this one is very budget-friendly.
+It’s a compact, basic RO sander that will get any small project done.
+No fancy features mean a lower price and this one is very budget-friendly.

 The 2 Amp motor and 12000 OPM means that it’s not the most powerful one but runs quite smoothly and is easy to control by a beginner.

-Although it has many positive reviews mostly by users with little or no experience in using RO sanders, there are a few issues that keep popping up and that I’d like to address.
+Although it has many positive reviews, mostly by users with little or no experience in using RO sanders, there are a few issues that keep popping up that I’d like to address.

 The second thing is that ergonomically is not the most comfortable to hold and might not be great for small hands because the handle is quite big.

-Also, the vibrations are noticeable, so you probably won’t be able to work for more extended periods.
+Also, the vibrations are noticeable, so you probably won’t be able to work for extended periods.

 But if you have one, I don’t think you’ll be considering getting this sander.
-On the positive note, it’s reasonably lightweight so your arm will not ache—a good option for upgrading from hand sanding.
+On a positive note, it’s reasonably lightweight, so your arm will not ache—a good option for upgrading from hand sanding.

 4. Porter-Cable 382 Random Orbit Sander